Growing of sugar cane — Strategic Scorecard

 View DT06 attribute details

-• Metric: Nearly 60% of top-tier processing mills in Brazil have implemented digital supply chain tracking to integrate grower inputs.
+• Metric: Approximately 60% of top-tier processing mills in Brazil have implemented digital supply chain tracking, utilizing middleware to bridge the gap between grower inputs and ERP systems.

 View DT07 attribute details